 ❤ For Backup and Restore (Windows 7): To find it, go to Start > Settings > System > Storage, scroll down to Storage Management, select Advanced storage settings > Backup options > Go to Backup and Restore (Windows 7).

 ❤ For File History: To find it, go to Start > Settings > System > Storage, scroll down to Storage Management, select Advanced storage settings > Backup options, then you will see Back up with File History.

-Now you know how to let Windows 10/11 backup to network drive or NAS, you can use Backup and Restore (Windows 7), File History, or comprehensive software - AOMEI Backupper, not only automatically backup system, but also disk, partition or selected files to network drive, and backup network drive to Windows 10 or 11.
+Now you know how to let Windows 10/11 backup to network drive or NAS, you can use Backup and Restore (Windows 7), File History, or comprehensive software - AOMEI Backupper and AOMEI Cyber Backup.
+They can not only automatically backup system, but also disk or partition to network drive.